solayer-labs/docs/solayer-overview/introduction/faq.md

 #### Why should I use Solayer?

 Trust is central to any ecosystem.
 However, in a PoS ecosystem, there must be an economically incentivized fair distribution of rewards to validators (or people delegating their tokens to validators).
 This is typically done in the form of newly minted tokens and requires participants to lock funds with an uncertain risk profile.
-This issue can be solved by shared security, which involves  a decentralised network of validators.
+This issue can be solved by shared security, which involves  a decentralized network of validators.
 Newer networks can then use the existing stake to gain economic guarantees and security.

-As such, using Solayer enables its users to be part of this decentralised validator network and further increase the security and decentralisation of the Solana ecosystem.&#x20;
+As such, using Solayer enables its users to be part of this decentralized validator network and further increases the security and decentralization of the Solana ecosystem.&#x20;

 Users restaking with Solayer will be incentivized in the form of APY, earned by the validator with which they delegated their tokens.
-Using a re-staking protocol allows to compound the interests earned by
+Using a re-staking protocol allows compounding the interests earned by

 a) Staking SOL to a liquid staking protocol